Linaro/lava/doc/dispatcher-actions.rst

   The parameter accepts any string and is optional.
   The default is ``u_boot``.

+* ``login_prompt``: A string that will match a login prompt.
+  The parameter accepts any string and is optional.

+* ``username``: A string that represents a username.
+This will be sent to the login prompt.
+The parameter accepts any string and is optional.

+* ``password_prompt``: A string that will match a password prompt.
+  The parameter accepts any string and is optional.

+* ``password``: A string that represents a password.
+This will be sent to the password prompt.
+The parameter accepts any string and is optional.

+* ``login_commands``: An array of strings that will be sent to the target after login.
+  The parameter accepts any strings and is optional.

 * :term:`role`: Determines which devices in a MultiNode group will use this action.
 The parameter accepts any string, the string must exactly match one of the roles specified in the :term:`device group`.